 6) Emphasize your experience

 If you have experience teaching or with children, make sure they know about it.
-If you don’t, make sure you emphasize your education and certification.
+Maybe you have kids or a niece or you tutored at some point.
+If you don’t, make sure you emphasize your education and certifications.
 This will only be necessary in the first interview, when they determine your pay.
 The mock courses that come after the first interview are to assess your teaching skills.

 7) Manage your time